fetchai/agents-aea/docs/erc1155-skills.md

 aea run
 ```

-Once you see a message of the form `To join its network use multiaddr 'SOME_ADDRESS'` take note of the address.
-(Alternatively, use `aea get-multiaddress fetchai -c -i fetchai/p2p_libp2p:0.16.0 -u public_uri` to retrieve the address.)
+Once you see a message of the form `To join its network use multiaddr 'SOME_ADDRESS'` take note of this address.

+Alternatively, use `aea get-multiaddress fetchai -c -i fetchai/p2p_libp2p:0.16.0 -u public_uri` to retrieve the address.
+The output will be something like `/dns4/127.0.0.1/tcp/9000/p2p/16Uiu2HAm2JPsUX1Su59YVDXJQizYkNSe8JCusqRpLeeTbvY76fE5`.

 This is the entry peer address for the local <a href="../acn">agent communication network</a> created by the deployer.

 This AEA then performs the following steps: